3 Data wrangling II

 3.3.2 Mutating joins

-: keeps only the observations with matching keys in both tablesleft_join()
+- inner_join(): keeps only the observations with matching keys in both tables

-: keeps all the observations in the left hand tableright_join()
+- left_join(): keeps all the observations in the left hand table

-: keeps all the observations in the right hand tablesfull_join()
+- right_join(): keeps all the observations in the right hand tables

 3.3.2.1 Inner join